 Well, sort of…

-Long Story Short: Register with bookies that do not limit or ban winners & make use of betting exchanges such as Betfair, where you are betting against other customers, so the house (who earns commissions each time a bet between two parties is matched) has no interest to limit or ban you.
+Long Story Short: Register with bookies that do not limit or ban winners & make use of betting exchanges such as SpreadEX, where you are betting against other customers, so the house (who earns commissions each time a bet between two parties is matched) has no interest to limit or ban you.

 Betting on sports for a living is something incredibly-rare.
 Remember that sports betting systems don't give you an upper hand.
 Nothing is guaranteed in gambling, so it is important that you have fun placing bets and only stake what you can afford to lose.